jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

     so-called PERIODONTAL PLASTIC SURGERY that includes a set of techniques that allow the Dentist <strong>to modify the gum's contour, thickness and shape</strong>, achieving invaluable aesthetic effects for patients.
-Generally this type of surgery is complementary to treatments of Orthodontics, Whitening and Dental Aesthetics.</p>
+Generally this type of surgery is complementary to treatments of orthodontics, whitening and dental aesthetics.</p>
     \    \n"
   image: "/img/aside-periodontics.jpg"
 quote: